mathebulansuku/airbnb-clone-project/README.md

-## Project Roles and Responsibilities
+## Team Roles and Responsibilities

 | Role                    | Responsibilities                                                                                                                                                                | Contribution to Project Success                                                                                       |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |